 One of the common characteristics of those struggling with bulimia is low self-esteem and low self-worth.
 This begins to change as you begin to foster healthy therapeutic and peer relationships in treatment.
 You’ll see that other people love you exactly how you are, and they will love you until you learn how to love yourself.
 You’ll also begin to understand how rewarding life can be as you help support others who are struggling.

-Santé Center for Healing is a treatment center that allows you to overcome your issues with substance abuse disorders and bulimia.
+Santé Center for Healing is a treatment center that allows you to overcome your issues with substance abuse disorders and bulimia at the same time.
 You’ll find that there is hope, and that you can recover.
 Some of the treatments we offer here include the following:

 - Medical Detox